 So how can you make this “summer exercise” fun?

 - Join a summer reading program.
 Book companies and libraries often have summer reading challenges that reward your child with free books for reading over the summer.
-About.com has a list of reading challenges across the nation.
-Or check out your local library.
-Most have summer programs.
+Check out Scholastic’s Read-A-Palooza.
+Or check in with your local library.
+Most have summer programs (although that may be different this year with Covid-19 related closures).

 - Challenge your children to a “summer read off”.
 Your child is not the only one who can benefit from reading.
 It helps adult brains as well.
 So challenge your child to a contest to see who can read the most books.
 Or who can read the most books about insects.
 Or any other challenge that you can think of.
-Here’s a list of summer reads for children and their parents to get you started.
+Here are some lists of summer reads for children and their parents to get you started.

 - Read aloud to your child once a day.
 If you have older children, they can also read to you sometimes.
 And if you don’t like to read?
 Check out our suggestions to help parents who aren’t that fond of reading themselves.